2-time All-Star right-hander Jordan Zimmermann retires

 The 34-year-old right-hander from Auburndale, Wisconsin, made two relief appearances for his home-state team this season and had a 0-0 record with a 7.94 ERA.

-After signing a minor league deal with the Brewers this year andfailing to make the team’s initial major league roster,Zimmermann decided at the end of April to retire.
-He changed his mind a couple of hours later when the Brewers called to promote him to the big leagues after a flurry of injuries hit their pitching staff.
+After signing a minor league deal with the Brewers in February andfailing to make the team’s initial major league roster,Zimmermann reported to the team’s alternate site in Appleton but decided at the end of April to retire.
+He changed his mind when the Brewers promote him to the big leagues on April 29 after multiple pitchers had gone on the injured list.
+That triggered a one-year contract with a $1 million salary while in the major leagues.

+”It was pretty crazy how it happened,” Zimmermann said. ”I was basically retired for a couple hours when they gave me a call and say they needed some help so I came down, gave them a few innings and tried to bridge the gap because they had a lot of IL guys.
+I knew I wouldn’t be there long, but I wanted to be able to help them out and have those other guys get healthy.
+At this point, there’s a lot of them getting healthier and ready to come back.”

 Zimmermann’s greatest success came with Washington, where his rise coincided with the Nationals’ emergence from perennial last-place team to regular playoff participant.